-- 48. The PCR of an insurer equals - - (a) an amount determined either - - (i) by applying the 'Guernsey standard formula'; or - (ii) by applying a 'recognised standard formula'; or - (iii) by using an internal model developed by the company to reflect the circumstances of its business; or - (iv) by using a partial internal model which is a combination of the approaches specified in (i) and (iii) or (ii) and (iii) above; or - (v) by using any one of (i) to (iv) above and modifying it to take account of the Green Discount set out in rule 209, provided the insurer meets all of the requirements set out in Part 9 of these Rules; plus - (b) any regulatory adjustment specified in writing by the Commission. - 49.
-The PCR is the capital required to ensure that the licensed insurer should be able to meet its obligations over the next 12 months with a probability as defined by the following specified confidence levels - - (a) Category 1 Commercial Life Insurers- the PCR is determined at a 99.5% confidence level. - (b) Category 2 Commercial Life Reinsurers the PCR is determined at a 97.5% confidence level.

-- (c) Category 3 For Commercial General Insurers the PCR is determined at a 99.5% confidence level.2 - (d) Category 4 Commercial General Reinsurers the PCR is determined at a 97.5% confidence level. - (e) Category 5 Captive (Re)insurers the PCR is determined at a 90% confidence level.
+- 48. The PCR of an insurer equals - - (a) an amount determined either - - (i) by applying the 'Guernsey standard formula'; or - (ii) by applying a 'recognised standard formula'; or - (iii) by using an internal model developed by the company to reflect the circumstances of its business; or - (iv) by using a partial internal model which is a combination of the approaches specified in (i) and (iii) or (ii) and (iii) above; plus - (b) any regulatory adjustment specified in writing by the Commission. - 49.
+The PCR is the capital required to ensure that the licensed insurer should be able to meet its obligations over the next 12 months with a probability as defined by the confidence levels specified in subparagraphs (a) to (e). - (a) Category 1 Commercial Life Insurers- the PCR is determined at a 99.5% confidence level. - (b) Category 2 Commercial Life Reinsurers the PCR is determined at a 97.5% confidence level. - (c) Category 3 For Commercial General Insurers the PCR is determined at a 99.5% confidence level. - (d) Category 4 Commercial General Reinsurers the PCR is determined at a 97.5% confidence level. - (e) Category 5 Captive (Re)insurers the PCR is determined at a 90% confidence level.